mhvk/baseband/docs/guppi/index.rst

 from above)::

     >>> from astropy.time import Time
-    >>> files = ['puppi_test.000{i}.raw'.format(i=i) for i in range(2)]
-    >>> fw = guppi.open(files, 'ws', frames_per_file=2, sample_rate=250*u.Hz,
+    >>> fw = guppi.open('puppi_test.{file_nr:04d}.raw', 'ws',
+    ...                 frames_per_file=2, sample_rate=250*u.Hz,
     ...                 samples_per_frame=960, pktsize=1024,
     ...                 time=Time(58132.59135416667, format='mjd'),
     ...                 npol=2, nchan=4)
     >>> fw.write(d)
     >>> fw.close()
-    >>> fr = guppi.open(files, 'rs')
+    >>> fr = guppi.open('puppi_test.{file_nr:04d}.raw', 'rs')
     >>> d2 = fr.read()
     >>> (d == d2).all()
     True
     >>> fr.close()

-Here we show how we can write to a sequence of files.
-One may pass a time-ordered list or tuple of filenames to `~baseband.guppi.open`, which then uses |sequentialfile.open| to read or write to them as a single contiguous file.
-Unlike when writing DADA files, which have one frame per file, we must specify the number of frames in one file.
+Here we show how to write a sequence of files by passing a string template to `~baseband.guppi.open`, which prompts it to create and use a filename sequencer generated with `~baseband.guppi.base.GUPPIFileNameSequencer`.
+One may also pass a time-ordered list or tuple of filenames to `~baseband.guppi.open`.
+Unlike when writing DADA files, which have one frame per file, we specify the number of frames in one file using``frames_per_file``.
 Note that typically one does not have to pass ``PKTSIZE``, the UDP data packet size (set by the observing mode), but the sample file has small enough frames that the default of 8192 bytes is too large.
-Baseband only uses ``PKTSIZE`` to double-check the sample offset of the frame, so ``PKTSIZE`` must be set to a value such each payload, excluding overlap samples, contains an integer number of packets.
+Baseband only uses ``PKTSIZE`` to double-check the sample offset of the frame, so ``PKTSIZE`` must be set to a value such that each payload, excluding overlap samples, contains an integer number of packets.
+(See API links for further details on how to read and write file sequences.)

-.. |sequentialfile.open| replace:: `sequentialfile.open <baseband.helpers.sequentialfile.open>`

 .. _guppi_api: